-As needed - 300.
-Marine Biology.
+300. Marine Biology.
 (3 hours) An introduction to marine science with an emphasis on the ecology of marine life and marine ecosystems.
-Required off- campus field trip.
-Prerequisite: One course from BIO212, 214, or 314.
-Even Springs - 305.
-Human Physiology I. (3 hours) The function of the human body with emphasis on cellular and tissue-level structure and function.
+Required off campus field trip.
+Prerequisite: One course from BIO 212, 214, or 314.

+- 305. Human Physiology I. (3 hours) The function of the human body with emphasis on cellular and tissue-level structure and function.
 Topics include cellular physiology and the physiology of the musculoskeletal, cardiovascular, and respiratory systems.
-Prerequisite: BIO212. - 305L.
+Prerequisite: BIO 212 - 305L.
 Human Physiology I Lab: Electrophysiology.
-(1 hour) This lab is designed to introduce students to the properties of cells in the respiratory, skeletal muscle, and cardiovascular systems.
+(1 hour) This lab is designed to introduce students to the properties of cells in the respiratory, skeletal muscle and cardiovascular systems.
 Most labs will examine the electrical properties of cells, including electroencephalography, electrocardiography, and electromyography.
-Corequisite: BIO305. - 306.
+Corequisite: BIO 305.
+Special fee applies, please see Financial Planning and Expenses section. - 306.
 Human Physiology II.
-(3 hours) A continuation of BIO305.
+(3 hours) A continuation of Biology 305.
 The physiology of the brain and sensory organs, and of the endocrine, digestive, immune, and urogenital systems, with emphasis on cell and tissue structure and function.
+Prerequisite: BIO 305

-Prerequisite: BIO 305. - 306L.
+Spring - 306L.
 Human Physiology II Lab: Histology.
 (1 hour) This lab is designed to introduce students to the microscopic study of cellular/tissue structure and function.
 All of the major organ systems will be examined in this lab.
-Corequisite: BIO306.
+Corequisite: BIO 306.
+Special fee applies, please see Financial Planning and Expenses section.

 Spring - 311.
 General Microbiology.
 (4 hours) Introduction to the diversity, cell biology, physiology, genetics, ecology, and medical impact of microorganisms and viruses.
 Laboratory.
-Prerequisite: BIO212.

-- 312. Immunology and Pathogenesis.
+Prerequisite: BIO 212.
+Special fee applies, please see Financial Planning and Expenses section. - 312.
+Immunology and Pathogenesis.
 (4 hours) A study of the bacteria pathogenic to humans and the mechanisms of infection and immunity.
 Methods of isolation, growth, and identification of the pathogens and serology are emphasized.
 Laboratory.
-Prerequisite: BIO212; BIO311 recommended.
+Prerequisite: BIO 212; BIO 311 recommended.
+Special fee applies, please see Financial Planning and Expenses section.
 Odd Springs - 314.
 Evolution and Ecology.
-(4 hours) Study of populations, communities, and ecosystems, and the evolutionary forces that shape
+(4 hours) Study of populations, communities, and ecosystems, and the evolutionary forces that shape them.
+Laboratory.
+Prerequisites: BIO 111; MAT 111 recommended.
+This course carries the Quantitative (Q) Flag in the Foundations and Core Program.
+Special fee applies, please see Financial Planning and Expenses section. - 316.
+Plant Taxonomy and Spring Flora.
+(4 hours) Principles of classification, identification, and nomenclature of vascular plants.
+Field-oriented laboratory emphasizes collection and identification techniques, as well as on-sight recognition